yjumpzhighy/vlm-action/explore/mvitv2.md

 ingores shift-invariance principle in vision.
 (BTW, CNN uses pooling and kernel inherently provide translation invariance, since it is relative, not absolute pos).

 Thus, two patches interaction would change depending on their absolute position in images even if their relative positions stay unchanged.
+For efficiency, decompose the relative to learnable x bias and y bias and combine finally.

     # pooled q,k,v = [b,head,l,head_dim],where head_dim=c/head, l==h*w,
     #  h==H/p/s, w==W/p/s (s downsample stride)